opencpu/opencpu-server/wheezy.md

 When installed, it automatically preroutes all incomming traffic on ports 80 and 443 through nginx.
 Only install this when you expect serious traffic.

+Note that it is possible to install `opencpu-cache` on another server than `opencpu-server` if you update the nginx back-end config accordingly.

 	# Dependencies
 	sudo apt-get install nginx